Palestine (West Bank/Gaza)

 Helping communities cope with crisis

-We are committed to finding solutions that give people more options and resources to meet their immediate needs, become more self-reliant, and be more resilient to future challenges.
+Mercy Corps is committed to finding solutions that give people more options and resources to meet their immediate needs, become more self-reliant, and be more resilient to future challenges.
 In Gaza, Mercy Corps recently built a desalination plant to provide access to clean water for 20,000 residents.

 Increasing economic opportunities